-The Compliance Officer is a direct report to the Head of Legal and Compliance and is responsible for informing the Head of Legal and Compliance on all compliance related matters as defined in the Compliance Charter.
-The Compliance Officer has direct access, without impediment, to the General Counsel, Managing Director, and BRC.
+The Compliance Officer is a direct report to the General Counsel and is responsible for informing the General Counsel on all compliance related matters as defined in the Compliance Charter.
+The Compliance Officer has direct access, without impediment, to the Managing Director and BRC.